Why Your Parent Still Runs the Business They Gave You.

 Because stepping back means they're no longer the person everyone comes to.
 The legal handoff happened.
 The authority handoff didn't.
 Until that gets named, nothing changes.

-What do I do when my parent undermines my decisions in front of employees?
+What do I do when my parent undermines my decisions in front of non-family employees?

 Stop absorbing it quietly.
 Every time you let it pass, you confirm to your team that the real authority still sits with your parent.
 The pattern runs because you've been allowing it to run.